GMPavanLab/dynsight/docs/source/logs.rst

 .. note::

-   A default :class:`Logger` is istantiated to keep the user updated on the ongoing computational steps.
+ A default :class:`Logger` is used, it writes to file every step processed by ``dynsight`` (e.g. comptuting a descriptor, performing clustering, etc.).

    An option of :class:`Logger` that automatically saves and records the dataset can be activated after importing the ``dynsight`` package by using: